PatrickT80/PHP-Bundler-Tool/README.md

-# PHP_Bundler_Tool
+# PHP Bundler Tool (PBT)
-A new way to manage PHP packages, inspired by maven
+Is a new way to manage PHP package using phar format instead of bare source.